 - Check grammar and punctuation.
 Read this list of Common errors (University of Winsconsin).

 - Check that all citations are correct.
 Ensure that you are aware of the difference between a summary, a paraphrase or quotation of a source and your own ideas.
 Be aware that getting this wrong can lead to accidental plagiarism.

 Draft 4: Proofreading

 Don’t let a few careless errors lose you any marks!
 Allow at least one day to proofread your assignment.
 This needs to be done slowly and carefully.
-It does not involve making any major changes, only minor refinements.
+It does not involve making any major changes and should only include minor refinements.

 - Proofreading requires a strong attention to detail over a period of time.
-Avoid distractions – log out of your email and social media, and turn off your phone.
+Avoid distractions – log out of your email, social media and turn off your phone.

 - Do a spell and grammar check of your document (set to Australian, not US), but remember that a spell checker will not necessarily identify all errors.